1. Cutting thick materials

 2. Air gap is encountered during cutting

-When stacking and cutting, keep the sheets neatly stacked together.
+When stacking and cutting materials, it is important to keep the sheets neatly stacked together to ensure a smooth and precise cut.

 3. Smaller abrasive mesh

-A smaller number of abrasive meshes (120 mesh or less) will reduce the speed slightly, but can produce a smoother surface (compared with 80 or 50 mesh).
+Using a smaller number of abrasive meshes with a finer grit (120 mesh or finer) may slightly reduce cutting speed, but it can result in a smoother surface finish compared to using coarser grits such as 80 or 50 mesh.

 4. Production cost is calculated per inch